JoshLiCoding/Slingshot-Challenge-Trie/README.md

 To integrate CLI, I followed parts of this [blog](https://www.twilio.com/blog/how-to-build-a-cli-with-node-js).
 It heavily influenced the installation guide and most files with the exception of main.js

-Since I was already familiar with Firebase Realtime Database (which by nature has 1 global state), I sought to implement an object-based tree structure on the platform through references.
-This will be discussed later below
+Since I was already familiar with Firebase Realtime Database (which by nature has 1 global state), I sought to implement an object-based tree structure on the platform through the use of references

 My Javascript program makes use of a great amount of asynchronous functions for Firebase queries, which I had little real previous experience with